Agents of Change – Transformational Superheroes

 Hosted by Colleague to Colleague (C2C) at Johnson County Community College

-The Annual Summer Institute on Distance Learning and Instructional Technology (SIDLIT) will be held on Thursday and Friday, August 4-5, 2016, at Johnson County Community College in Overland Park, Kansas (get directions).
+The Annual Summer Institute on Distance Learning and Instructional Technology (SIDLIT) was held on Thursday and Friday, August 4-5, 2016.

 SIDLIT schedule at https://docs.google.com/spreadsheets/d/1Axueq-7zcp-gD9wWUxONenBOiefY7e6uBsW1pYA6-Q0/edit?usp=sharing